-Above: Founding principal of Atelier Chan Chan, architect Zoe Chan, stands before her recently completed design.
-The house is comprised of two volumes, one of which steps back to created a courtyard.
-While the use of brick fits into the context of the surrounding Victorican terrace houses, the herringbone pattern is a contemporary update that sets the structure apart from its neighbors.
+Above: Zoe Chan, cofounder with Merlin Eayrs of Chan + Eayrs, stands before their design.
+The house—which is currently on the market (see details at Chan + Eayrs and The Modern House) is comprised of two volumes, one of which steps back to created a courtyard.
+While the use of brick fits into the context of the surrounding Victorian terraced houses, the herringbone pattern is a contemporary update that sets the structure apart from its neighbors.
 Photograph by Thomas Giddings.

 Above: Inspired by siheyuan, traditional Chinese courtyard houses, Chan, who was born in England of Chinese parents, introduced two walled courtyard rooms, one at the front and one at the back, as an effective solution for drawing light into the middle of the narrow and nonlinear site.